jmbader/mc33926/README.md

 # mc33926

-PWM on D2 for speed control -> Arduino
+PWM on D2 for speed control --> Arduino

-Direction control on INV ->Arduino
+Direction control on INV --> Arduino

+Jumpers:

 IN1 held HIGH

 IN2 held LOW